buzzfeed/design/product-design-roles.md

 Shares work early and often and encourages peers to seek out constructive feedback from their manager, stakeholders, teams and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively filters and prioritizes this feedback.
 Also, **solicits feedback from other designers as a tool for teaching** different methods and benefits of good critique.

 ### Data*
 Begins every project by considering what sorts of qualitative and quantitative data will be important to their work.
-Partners closely with User Research and Data Science, **yet is also accountable** for data being collected and interpreted responsibly.
+Partners closely with User Research and Data Science, **and is also accountable** for data being collected and interpreted responsibly.
 Socializes their learnings with the rest of product development in a thoughtful, articulate way in order to enhance everyone's understanding of our products and users. **Consistently holds designers accountable for examining their choices through the lens of data, and fosters a learning culture both within Design and the larger Tech organization.**

 ### Fluency
 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns.
 Fosters a highly-collaborative design process and, as a result, is trusted by their team to talk through both scope and technical challenges and negotiate thoughtful outcomes. **Takes a leadership role** in cross-discipline initiatives, bringing a design voice to the conversation and building trust between the design team and other disciplines.